main-kun/ravestar.dev/content/blog/anatomy-of-node-part-1.md

 ```

 Running this script in our current implementation results in the `Initial value` being printed to terminal.
 Why?
 Because the micro task queue has not been processed.
+This is the same behavior as in Node.js, where the microtask
+queue will be evaluated after the process has finished.
+But since
-To actually process the task queue, let's do a quick and
+we have access to internals, we can do things a bit differently.
+To actually process the task queue,
-dirty modification to our program.
-We will force V8 to process the queue and output it to our C++ code again:
+let's do a quick and dirty modification to our program.
+We will force V8 to process the queue and
+output it to our C++ code again:

 ```c++